Evaluating The Explainability of State-of-the-Art Deep Learning-based Network Intrusion Detection Systems: Experimental Results

 \textbf{Datasets}: We use the Kitsune Mirai dataset \cite{kitsune} and the CICIDS-2017 dataset \cite{cicids-2017} for training/testing the DL-based NIDSs under consideration.
 The Mirai PCAP trace consists of $\sim$ 760k packets of synthetically generated attack in a network with nine IoT devices, first $\sim$120k packets consist of benign traffic, remaining $\sim$640k packets have anomalous traffic.
 We use the Kitsune code to extract features from the PCAP trace through the DIS method.
 The CICIDS-2017 dataset \cite{cicids-2017} consists of five days of packet capture (July 3 to July 7, 2017) from a small-scale enterprise-like network, with the first day consisting of benign background traffic and the other days consisting of attack traffic (brute force SSH, DoS, Heartbleed, web attack, infiltration, etc.).
 It consists of significant drift over the data collection period in terms of different attack tools used.
 The CICIDS-2017 dataset provides PCAP traces, labeled network traffic flows and CSV files consisting of pre-selected features extracted from traffic flows.
 We use the raw PCAP traces directly and extract features from them using the Kitsune DIS method to maintain consistency.
-Below, we present the results using Mirai dataset only.
-Since the results obtained with CICIDS-2017 dataset are similar to those obtained with the Mirai dataset, we include them in the Appendix Section \ref{more-results}.
+Below, we present the explanations generated using Mirai dataset only due to space limitations though we have included a few results obtained using CICIDS-2017 dataset in Section \ref{comp-analysis}.

-\textbf{Test Environment}: To test Kitsune, HorusEye and ENIDrift NIDSs with xAI methods, we used a VMWare ESXi server VM with Intel Xeon Silver 4216 CPU @2.10GHz, 64-bit architecture, 8 cores, 16GB RAM and running Ubuntu 18.04/Ubuntu 20.04 OS.
+\textbf{Test Environment}: To test Kitsune, HorusEye and ENIDrift NIDSs with XAI methods, we used a VMWare ESXi server VM with Intel Xeon Silver 4216 CPU @2.10GHz, 64-bit architecture, 8 cores, 16GB RAM and running Ubuntu 18.04/Ubuntu 20.04 OS.
 For testing HELAD NIDS, we used an Nvidia RTX 3090 GPU cluster with each GPU @1.4GHz, $\sim$25GB of memory since it requires training deep belief networks and LSTMs.
 Each GPU had 328 tensor cores and was running Ubuntu 22.04 OS.